Hublove/Sudoku-290/README.md

 - The game board is 9x9 grid divided into blocks:
 	- Each each block is a 9x9 grid divided into boxes.
-- You will fill each box with a number from 1 to 9, so that each row, column, and block has only one instance of each number from 1 to 9..
+- You will fill each box with a number from 1 to 9, so that each row, column, and block has only one instance of each number of 1 to 9.

 ### Controls